hydren-crypto/stampchain/docs/src20.md

 `eyJwIjogInNyYy0yMCIsICJvcCI6ICJtaW50IiwgInRpY2siOiAiUElaWkEiLCAiYW10IjogIjExMTExIn0`

 This string is considered invalid in Python using `base64.b64decode(base64_string)` and `pybase64.b64decode(base64_string)` and in bash `printf "%s" "{base64_string}" | base64 -d` because it is missing the end of line `=` for padding / newline.
 The original indexer was written in python with these 3 checks so it is deemed invalid even though Node.JS interprets this string properly.
 Padding was attempted in prior iterations to attempt to include improperly formatted base64 strings into BTC Stamps protocol however since it is not possible to properly determine the location for padding in all cases these were simply deemed invalid to remove malformed data.
-## SRC-20 Balance Calculation

 ## Example SRC-20 JSON Validation

 If the JSON string is not valid including it will be rejected from the index.
 This is a sample of the validation script.
 Any SRC-20 transactions that do not pass this validation are considered invalid transactions and will not impact user balances.
+This is the current method used for the indexer validation of JSON strings.
+Anything that does not pass this check will not get a valid BTC Stamp number and will not be indexed as part of SRC-20.

 ```PY